fbpx

 What are Some Back to School Co-Parenting Tips?

 As the new school year approaches, parents who have gone through a divorce should consider ways to make co-parenting go smoothly in September.
-The start of school is a good time to reevaluate current child custody and visitation agreements and consider what worked, or did not work, the year before.
-Because this year is likely …
+The start of school is a good …

 Continue Reading…